Kotlin vs Java: What to choose for Android App Development?(2019-2020)

 But because Kotlin apps are still new in the industry, the developmental learning curve is pretty high, meaning your team of developers will have to spend more time getting a hang of the language.

-Because of learnability curve, the point falls in the side of Kotlin as compared to Java.
+Because of the learning curve, the point falls on the side of Kotlin as compared to Java.

-Some of the differences that we just noted, carries a weightage of preference towards the development of Kotlin use cases as compared to Java.
+With Kotlin and Java compared, it is likely that you would have noticed a weightage of preference towards the development of Kotlin use cases as compared to Java.
 The reason behind this inclination lies in the fact that Kotlin solves some of the most persistent Java issues with the utmost ease.

 Let us see how.